Mindfully Overcome Anxiety, Depression, and Stress.

 Welcome!
-I am Dr. Andy Santanello, a psychologist who provides both in-person and online Cognitive Behavioral Therapy.
+I am Dr. Andy Santanello, a psychologist who provides cutting-edge, mindfulness-based therapy for anxiety, depression, and many of life’s other common challenges.

 Training and Experience

 I earned my doctorate in clinical psychology from La Salle University in 2006.
-After completing graduate school, I received years of intensive training and supervision in many forms of CBT and ACT for a variety of different conditions.
-Specifically, I’ve had very good results providing CBT to clients experiencing panic attacks, excessive worry, social anxiety, different types of fears/phobias, PTSD, depression, insomnia, and difficult life transitions.
+After completing graduate school, I received years of intensive training and supervision in many forms of CBT (including Cognitive Processing Therapy for PTSD) and Accpetance and Commitment Therapy for a variety of different conditions.
+Specifically, I’ve had very good results providing Evidence-Based Psychotherapy to clients experiencing panic attacks, excessive worry, social anxiety, different types of fears/phobias, PTSD, depression, insomnia, and difficult life transitions.
 For the first decade of my career as a psychologist, I served as a Staff Psychologist in the Trauma Recovery Program in the VA Maryland Health Care System.
-Since that time, I have transition into my current, full-time role as a Military Behavioral Health Psychologist, and a National Trainer in Cognitive Processing Therapy.
+Since that time, I have served as a Senior Military Behavioral Health Psychologist and Special Consultant to the Center for Deployment Psychology, a Peer Reviewed Acceptance and Commitment Therapy Trainer, and a National Trainer in Cognitive Processing Therapy.

 Do you accept insurance?